rsaryev/auto-copilot-cli/README.md

 ## Description

-Auto Copilot is a CLI tool that uses OpenAI models to generate commands for the terminal and file system operations to achieve a goal.
+Auto Copilot is a powerful and useful tool for developers that uses OpenAI models to translate natural language into commands, scripts, and file operations that will help you achieve your goal as safely as possible.

 ## Installation